microdotblog/microblog-react/README.md

 >
 > This basically adds a reverse proxy to the bundler.
 You can do this multiple times with different port numbers as needed.
 For example you might want to use a different port number when loading a local web view, web app or service that you want to access on the device.

+## Logging into the app

+Sign into the app the same as you would normally.
+Upon receiving a sign-in email, copy the sign-in link then open the web browser in the simulator and paste the URL into the location field.

+Alternatively, sign in using an app token.
+You can [generate an app token for your account on the Micro.blog website](https://micro.blog/account/apps).

 ## Push notifications

 ### Push notifications on Android